pydata/patsy/doc/spline-regression.rst

    Thus these spline bases can be used to precisely reproduce predictions from a model previously fitted with *mgcv*, or to serve as building blocks for other regression models (like OLS).

-Note that the API is different from *mgcv*:

-* In patsy one can specify the number of degrees of freedom directly (actual number of columns of the resulting design matrix) whereas in *mgcv* one has to specify the number of knots to use.
-For instance, in the case of cyclic regression splines (with no additional constraints) the actual degrees of freedom is the number of knots minus one.
-* In patsy one can specify inner knots as well as lower and upper exterior knots which can be useful for cyclic spline for instance.
-* In *mgcv* a centering/identifiability constraint is automatically computed and absorbed in the resulting design matrix.
-  The purpose of this is to ensure that if ``b`` is the array of *initial* parameters (corresponding to the *initial* unconstrained design matrix ``dm``), our model is centered, ie ``np.mean(np.dot(dm, b))`` is zero.
-  We can rewrite this as ``np.dot(c, b)`` being zero with ``c`` a 1-row constraint matrix containing the mean of each column of ``dm``.
-  Absorbing this constraint in the *final* design matrix means that we rewrite the model in terms of *unconstrained* parameters (this is done through a QR-decomposition of the constraint matrix).
-Those unconstrained parameters have the property that when projected back into the initial parameters space (let's call ``b_back`` the result of this projection), the constraint ``np.dot(c, b_back)`` being zero is automatically verified.
-  In patsy one can choose between no constraint, a centering constraint like *mgcv* (``'center'``) or a user provided constraint matrix.

 Here are some illustrations of typical natural and cyclic spline bases: